What is Software Metering?

 Linux: Agentless inventory (metering via other methods)

-#1 rated on Gartner Peer Insights for Software Asset Management
+#1 rated on Gartner Peer Insights for SAM Tools

 97% of customers recommend Certero